Latest posts

 Resistance Mobilization

-From Belarus to Iran to Myanmar, movements for freedom continue to rise under repressive conditions.
+Between 2020 and 2026, movements for freedom rose under repressive conditions in Belarus, Iran and Myanmar.
 Some capture global attention, while others fade in silence, crushed before they mature.
 The pattern is familiar yet never predictable.
-Resistance movements can topple regimes, expose corruption, and redraw political maps — but mobilizing people to join them remains one…
+Resistance movements can topple regimes, expose corruption, and redraw political maps, but mobilizing people to join them remains one…